ajakaja/ajakaja.github.io/_posts/2026-08-17-divergent-series.md

 \end{aligned}
 $$

-If we then apply divergent series summation trickery to _this_ sum, we get
+If we then apply divergent series summation trickery to _this_ sum, we get what we're looking for:

 $$(1 + 4 + 4^2 + \ldots) (\frac{1}{4}) \? \frac{1}{1 - 4} (\frac{1}{4}) = -(\frac{1}{3}) (\frac{1}{4}) = -\frac{1}{12}$$